Procedure: Pest management

 Disposal of pesticides and pesticide containers

-- All pesticide disposals shall be in accordance with legislative requirements and the University’s Chemical Handling procedure.
+- All pesticide disposals shall be in accordance with legislative requirements and the University’s Chemical Management procedure.

 - All mixed pesticide that is unused after an application shall be retained and used as part of the next batch made up.
 Ideally each pesticide should have a dedicated applicator.

 - All empty pesticide containers must be triple rinsed and punctured.
 The rinse water shall be stored in the dedicated applicator for that pesticide and used to make up the next batch.
 The rinsed pesticide containers shall be disposed of according to the procedures of the ACT Environment Act.

 - Disposal of many waste materials is covered in the University's Hazardous Waste documentation.
 Wastes must be collected in suitable containers only with other compatible chemicals.

 See: University's Chemical Management procedure for chemical waste collection in suitable containers and compatible chemicals.

 - Hazardous waste safety officers with specialised knowledge on the disposal of chemicals are located in many areas on campus.
 If a Hazardous Waste Safety Officer is not able to resolve an issue related to waste chemicals, the issue should be referred to WEG.

 - The reporting of incidents, significant exposures and dangerous incidents assists the University community avoiding repeated incidents.
 All incidents involving the storage and handling of pesticides at the university must be reported via the University's on-line Incident Notification Form (See: Figtree).

 - Potential emergencies shall be considered in the storage and handling of pesticides BEFORE any pesticides are used.
 Local and University emergency procedures should be considered (See: University emergency procedures and Chemical Management Procedure).